wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
 = 3.4.3 =
 * Add the option to prevent downloading the remote images in the blog media library for the new posts
-* Add support for custom user roles
+* Add support for custom admin user roles

 = 3.4.2 =
 * Fixed some queries for a better speed in backend